maiko254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse - Script that reverse its input.

 22-users_and_homes - Script that displays all users and their home directories, sorted by users.

+100-empty_casks - Command that finds all empty files and directories in the current directory and all sub-directories.